evershinemj/English/vocabulary.md

 - If two vehicles hit each other head-on, they hit each other with their fronts pointing toward each other. 迎面 (相撞) The car collided head-on with a van.
   Their car was in a head-on collision with a truck.

+---

+initiative
+- 主动性
+  She was disappointed by his lack of initiative.
+  But sometimes Western students have got more initiative to develop their own different way of thinking.
+  But they don't I don't know, it's just -there isn't enough initiative in the world, not many people do it.

+---

+pass for
+- 假扮

+---

+flap
+- If something such as a piece of cloth or paper flaps or if you flap it, it moves quickly up and down or from side to side. 使快速摆动; 快速摆动
+  Grey sheets flapped on the clothes line.
+- If a bird or insect flaps its wings or if its wings flap, the wings move quickly up and down. 快速振动 (翅膀)
+  When they are in the water, they dive and flap their wings.

+---

+defect
+- 缺陷
+  He was born with a hearing defect.